Accounting policies are the specific policies and procedures used by a company to prepare its financial statements.

 There is no universal set of accounting policies that can be applied to all business entities.
 While selecting any accounting policy, three principles of accounting should be kept in mind i.e.

 - Substance over form and

 As per the accounting principle of consistency, an enterprise must consistently follow the accounting policies once chosen.
 A change in accounting policies should be made only in the following cases-

 - It is required by the statute

 - It is required to comply with ASs.

-- If the change in accounting policy will result in the better presentation of financial statement.
+- If the change in accounting policy will result in a better presentation of the financial statement.

-Whenever there is a change in accounting policy, the fact should be disclosed in the financial statements of the enterprise.
+Whenever there is a change in accounting policy, the fact should be disclosed in the enterprise’s financial statements.
 The following example will make it clear how the changes in accounting policies are disclosed:

-- Tango Ltd. changed the method of depreciation from straight line method to written down value method, w.e.f.
+- Tango Ltd. changed the method of depreciation from the straight-line method to written down value method, w.e.f.
 1st January 2013.
 The depreciation has been recomputed from the date of acquisition of the asset at WDV method.
-Consequent to this change there has been an additional charge of depreciation of $350 thousand.
+Consequent to this change there has been an additional charge of depreciation of 10 thousand.
 Due to which the profit after tax has been lowered by $100.